App Builder Tips: Decisions That Decide Your App’s Fate (Pre-Code)

 Platform choice: iOS first, Android first, or both?

-- iOS first if your audience is in US, EU, or Japan; if you’re monetizing through paid downloads or in-app purchases (iOS users spend ~3x more per user than Android); or if you’re going through an enterprise B2B sales motion.
+- iOS first if your audience is in the US, EU, or Japan; if you’re monetizing through paid downloads or in-app purchases (iOS users spend roughly 3x more per user than Android); or if you’re going through an enterprise B2B sales motion.

 - Android first if your audience is in India, Southeast Asia, LATAM, or Africa; if you’re building a freemium product that needs scale before monetization; or if you need broader hardware access (deeper Bluetooth, NFC, USB integrations).

 Three months is the maximum healthy time-to-MVP for any app.
 Past that, three things happen: market timing slips, your motivation cracks, and the codebase accumulates compromise that haunts you for years.
+With an AI app builder you can compress the build window even tighter, but the discipline is identical.
 The 90-day framework I use:

 - Days 1–14: User interviews + Figma prototype.
 Talk to 20 potential users.
 Build a clickable Figma prototype.
 Get 10 of those users to use the prototype and tell you what’s confusing.
 No code yet.

 - Days 15–28: Scope cut + tech stack lock.
-Cut features ruthlessly — only the 3–5 user actions that solve the core problem make it into v1.
-Pick the build path (no-code, web, cross-platform).
+Cut features ruthlessly.
+Only the 3–5 user actions that solve the core problem make it into v1.
+Pick the build path (AI builder, no-code, web, cross-platform).
 No more changes after day 28.

 What kills apps post-launch (and how to prevent each)